Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 Notice you set `initialState` by calling the `defaultState` function.
 The value of `initialState` is value returned from `defaultState`.

+In the next couple steps you'll be updating this file and adding code to each of the action/reducer functions.

 # Now Commit

 ```bash